garstud/hikashop_dump_events/README.md

 ### Debug modes
 You can choose 1 or more debug modes.
-The rendering will depend of the choosen mode : from the most basic (echo) to the most advandced (JDump) that will also display datas form events parameter.
+The rendering will depend of the choosen mode : from the most basic (echo) to the most advandced (JDump) that will also display data of choosen events.

 - Echo : Write the message in the web page, where the event is called (it can be everywhere !)
 - Enqueued Message : write in Joomla messages queue (and display in the Jdoc type=message tag)